armory/docs-cdaas/content/en/iam/manage-rbac-roles.md

         permission: full
 ```

 You want to delete the Tester role.
-Update your config file by adding `autodelete: true` to the top and removing the Tester role entry:
+Update your config file by adding `allowAutoDelete: true` to the top and removing the Tester role entry:

 ```yaml
 allowAutoDelete: true